swergroup/uploadplus/readme.txt

 UploadPlus can also transliterate filenames (text conversion from a non-latin script to raw latin characters).
 You can preview settings in the media settings page without uploading files.

-= Contribute =
+= Support =

+We'll do our best to support the plugin on [support forum](http://wordpress.org/support/plugin/page2cat).
+Paid support and custom coding options are available on [Codeable.io](https://codeable.io) (if you want the plugin author take direct care of your issue, ask for pixline in the subject!).

 Found this plugin useful?
 Would like to say thanks to developers or support team?
 Need a new feature?
-Feel free to [sponsor a coding/support session](http://bit.ly/16Dot0b)!
+Feel free to [sponsor a coding/support session](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RZK9B63D336MJ
+)!

 = Credits =

 GPL2&copy; 2008+ Paolo Tresso/[SWERgroup](http://swergroup.com/sviluppo/siti-internet-torino/).

-== Frequently Asked Questions ==

-= Is this plugin supported? =

-We do our best to support the plugin on [support forum](http://wordpress.org/support/plugin/page2cat), even if we can't guarantee response time.
-If you need a professional support option please get in touch with our [helpdesk](http://swergroup.zendesk.com).

 == Screenshots ==